miklosbagi/ca-init-container/README.md

 # CA-Init-Container
-This project consists a set of Dockerfiles aimed to override the /etc/ssl directory in other Docker images.
+This project provides a set of Dockerfiles designed to override the /etc/ssl directory in other Docker images.
-The purpose here is to provide a way to inject custom CA certificates into other images, without the need to rebuild them.
+Its main purpose is to inject custom CA certificates into other images without requiring a full rebuild.

 ## How to use
 Here's a docker compose example for extending miniflux: